gabyr93/Kaggle-Project/README.md

 We iterated on our data processing pipeline several times to keep it reproducible and avoid leakage.

----

 ## 6. What I Learned

 Through this project I strengthened my ability to:

-- work with large, relational data and engineer features across multiple tables,
+- Work with large, relational data and engineer features across multiple tables,
-- handle missing data and class imbalance in a principled way,
+- Handle missing data and class imbalance in a principled way,
-- compare baseline and regularized models while guarding against leakage, and
+- Compare baseline and regularized models while guarding against leakage, and
-- translate model outputs into business actions and talking points for stakeholders.
+- Translate model outputs into business actions and talking points for stakeholders.

----

 ## 7. Notebooks Included (Individual Work)